atayuksel97/WFSample/docs/docfx_project/articles/intro.md

 Resting action probably should only give a high score if you are tired but not that hungry.

 Each consideration is a function of a curve which its x axis is the value that we read from the agent/environment and its y axis is the output score of the consideration.
-So fur hunger we read the hunger value of the agent and return it and then its value is given to a curve as x axis and the resulting y axis is the actual score of the consideration.
+So for hunger we read the hunger value of the agent and return it and then its value is given to a curve as x axis and the resulting y axis is the actual score of the consideration.
 In this way we can make a consideration more sensitive to certan values so for example having a hunger of 0.5 can return 0.5 in the case of a linear curve and 0.9 or 0.1 in the case of custom curves.

 These curves for considerations are the main way that designers make the agent react the way they want.